vadelma-pii/mousefix/README.md

 # mousefix
-Fix slow mouse movement on Raspbian.
+A very brief script to fix slow mouse movement on Raspbian.
+Edits /boot/cmdline.txt and creates a backup.